 Optimize your communication platforms

 You may go into a long-distance house hunt planning to Facetime your parents or send them videos, only to find out that they struggle with technology.
-You may think that photos are enough for your friend who’s relocating, but they are expecting a video walkthrough.
+You may think that photos are enough for your friend who’s relocating but then learn they are expecting a video walkthrough.

 Understanding how the buyer prefers to see and receive information, and what mobile apps or social media platforms they are comfortable with, will go a long way toward keeping them in the loop and easing communication throughout the process.